 I left my old clothes at Paki’s sickhouse.
 Someone there will need them.
 Sometimes I think the boy is a saint, the way he automatically serves those most in need.
 Then he creeps me out.
 Yet I also feel a protective affection for him.
 I never had a little brother, but sometimes I think of Paki that way.
 It’s rather a confusing mix of emotions.
 I don’t think I’d spend my morning mopping up miners’ vomit for anyone else.

-The Wild, Atrocida“Perhaps you have only lived in the village for a couple of years,” Tiana snapped, “but it’s my home.
+.
 I will not give up on my mission.
 It’s a matter of life and death to my family.”p.

 Her rebuke stung.
 This was the second time in a month that I had come within a hairsbreadth of death in the service of the village.
 When I will it, my flesh can be as light as air.
 But when the Gauth’s terrible eye struck me, I felt how tenuous the bond really is that holds me together.
 The slightest further shock would have broken my spirit’s hold on my flesh and I would simply have dissolved into a mist.
 The feeling is already fading now, the memory hard to hold on to, like a dream.
 But I felt, in that moment, that what will kill me one day is dissolution.

 I wanted to run.
 I didn’t want to die defending a box of rocks from a creature none of us were ready to face.
 But Tiana stayed, and Paki needed her help.
 So I forced myself back into battle, and I was the one who struck the creature down.
 Courage isn’t particularly a merchant virtue, but helping your friends when they need you is.
 I was reasonably proud of myself.